Republic Act 9710 or the Magna Carta of Women

 What is Magna Carta of Women (Republic Act No. 9710)?

-The MCW is a comprehensive women’s human rights law that seeks to eliminate discrimination through the recognition, protection, fulfilment and promotion of the rights of Filipino women, especially those belonging in the marginalized sectors of the society.
+The MCW is a comprehensive women’s human rights law that seeks to eliminate discrimination through the recognition, protection, fulfillment, and promotion of the rights of Filipino women, especially those belonging to the marginalized sectors of society.

-The MCW establishes the Philippine government’s pledge of commitment to the Convention on the Elimination of All Forms of Discrimination against Women’s (CEDAW) Committee and to the UN Human Rights Council on its first Universal Periodic Review in 2009.
+The MCW establishes the Philippine government’s commitment to the Convention on the Elimination of All Forms of Discrimination against Women’s (CEDAW) Committee and the UN Human Rights Council on its first Universal Periodic Review in 2009.

 Why is this law entitled the Magna Carta of Women and not Magna Carta for Women?